MARKET SNAPSHOT: Dow Industrials Set To Hover At Record As J.P. Morgan, Citi Report

 ADVERTISEMENT

+Stocks to watch: J.P.
+Morgan(JPM) beat expectations on both revenue and profit, but shares gave up an early initial gain to turn about 0.9% lower.

+Citi (C) and Wells Fargo & Co.(WFC) will also report in the morning.

-Analysts are expecting banks could deliver a weak quarter and kick off the latest in a string of disappointing earnings seasons (http://www.marketwatch.com/story/bank-earnings-expect-another-meh-quarter-of-weak-trading-revenue-2017-07-10).
+Ahead of those results had been expecting banks to deliver a weak quarter, potentially kicking off the latest in a string of disappointing earnings seasons (http://www.marketwatch.com/story/bank-earnings-expect-another-meh-quarter-of-weak-trading-revenue-2017-07-10).
 The shine has come off the sector as hopes have faded that President Donald Trump will push through structural reforms and boost the economy.
 Disappointment from banks could weigh on the broader market, warned some.

 "Soft financial results could dent the appetite and pull ...
 U.S. stocks down from their all-time high levels," said Ipek Ozkardeskaya, senior market analyst at LCG, in a note to clients.